[Editor’s note: This story was previously published in October 2018. It has since been updated and republished to reflect new information.]

 The company’s bralettes and other products clearly are taking share from L Brands Inc (NYSE:LB) unit Victoria’s Secret.
 And the e-commerce growth in that business, and for American Eagle as a whole, suggests an ability to dodge the intense pressure on mall-based retailers.

-The stock already is recovering from a post-earnings sell-off last week, and should continue to do so.
-And longer-term, there’s still room for consistent growth and more upside.
+The stock already is recovering, being one of the only on this list with a positive chart over the past year, and AEO stock should continue to perform in 2019.
+Longer-term, there’s still room for consistent growth and more upside.

-United Parcel Service, Inc. (NYSE:UPS) fell when the broad market did in February — and simply never recovered.
-A disappointing Q4 earnings report, in which investors saw signs of higher spending, drove some of the decline.
-But UPS stock wound up falling 22% in a matter of weeks — which looks like an unjustified selloff.
+United Parcel Service, Inc. (NYSE:UPS) fell when the broad market did in February 2018 — and simply never recovered.
+A disappointing Q4 earnings report, in which investors saw signs of higher spending, drove some of the declines.
+But UPS stock wound up falling 22% in a matter of weeks — which appeared to be an unjustified selloff.

-Meanwhile, the sell-off and benefits from tax reform mean that UPS now is trading at just 15x the midpoint of its guidance for 2018.
-And the stock yields a healthy 3.4%.
+Meanwhile, the selloff and benefits from tax reform mean that UPS now is trading at just 12.9x the midpoint of its full-year guidance.
+And the stock yields a healthy 3.65%.
 Investors clearly see a risk that growth will decelerate, but UPS stock is priced as if that deceleration is guaranteed.

 As of this writing, Vince Martin is long shares of Exxon Mobil and Nutrisystem.
 He has no positions in any other securities mentioned.